brunosan/brunosan.eu/work/index.md

 ### Satellogic -- VP Social Impact

 * [**"Open Impact" Program**](https://github.com/satellogic/open-impact).
-"Open Impact" is a technical program to help kickstart use of satellite images for Social Impact projects, especially using hyperspectral data.
+"Open Impact" is a technical program to help accelerate the use of satellite images for Social Impact projects, especially using hyperspectral data.
 We believe Hyperspectral (having many spectral bands, beyond the typical three of red, green and blue) can have a huge potential, but historically has not been available outside of military applications or in very limited supply.
 The Open Impact program includes access to Terabytes of data, software development tutorials, and a series of proto-ideas and code to help start potential social impact projects, e.g. around coastal degradation, water quality, change detection or agricultural accessibility.

 ### World Bank Group -- Innovation Labs